MissNG-Git/BCS_Responsive-Portfolio/README.md

 ### Usability

-* Click "About" in navbar to go to homepage
+* Click "<a href="https://missng-git.github.io/BCS_Responsive-Portfolio/index.html">About</a>" in navbar to go to homepage.

-* Click "Contact" in navbar to go to contact form
+* Click "<a href="https://missng-git.github.io/BCS_Responsive-Portfolio/Pages/contact.html">Contact</a>" in navbar to go to contact form.

-* Click "Portfolio" in navbar to go to my colletion of works & socials
+* Click "<a href="https://missng-git.github.io/BCS_Responsive-Portfolio/Pages/portfolio.html">Portfolio</a>" in navbar to go to my colletion of works & socials.

-* Click the 'controls / indicators' for the carousel to manually scroll through available puppy photos
+* Click the 'controls / indicators' for the carousel to manually scroll through available puppy photos.

-* Note: 'Submit' button on "Contact" page is not linked and will not transmit any information or details
+* Note: 'Submit' button on "<a href="https://missng-git.github.io/BCS_Responsive-Portfolio/Pages/contact.html">Contact</a>" page is not linked and will not transmit any information or details.

-* Click on any 'logo image' contained within each of the four cards (GitHub, LinkedIn, YouTube & Facebook) to open a new window or tab for my respective site pages
+* Click on any 'logo image' contained within each of the four cards (GitHub, LinkedIn, YouTube & Facebook) to open a new window or tab for my respective site pages.

-* Click "MissNG" in navbar at any time to go back to the homepage (also the 'About' page)
+* Click "<a href="https://missng-git.github.io/BCS_Responsive-Portfolio/index.html">MissNG</a>" in navbar at any time to go back to the homepage (also the 'About' page).